AMSAT-NA/PacSatFSKBoard/NOTES.md

 # TODO

+Use 1% resistors on the voltage dividers for the voltage measurement into the ADC.

 A line needs to be run from the LNA's bias resistor to LNA_VCC so the bias actually has bias.